 Brands can take control of their inventory by introducing modern tools.

-Smart barcodes and RFID tags can make it easier to count deadstock, while inventory monitoring tools – such as eTail Monitoring – can provide real-time oversight of stock levels across all sales channels and retailer networks.
+Smart barcodes and RFID tags can make it easier to count deadstock while inventory monitoring tools - such as Digital Shelf - can provide real-time oversight of stock levels across all sales channels and retailer networks.

 2. Introduce or improve your demand forecasting